Skin Recovery Moisturiser SPF 30

 Apply as the last step in your morning skincare routine.
 Allow a moment to dry before applying makeup.

 Thank you for submitting your review!
-It will be reviewed by our staff before it is posted.Actually this cream doesn’t moisture at all, it supposed to hide wrinkles..... nope just highlights even more .
+It will be reviewed by our staff before it is posted.I purchased this for my husband who needs a gentle face cream with SPF.
+He uses it all the time and it has helped calm and hydrate his skinActually this cream doesn’t moisture at all, it supposed to hide wrinkles..... nope just highlights even more .
 Really money wasted.
 Disappointing

 Customer Care: Hi, and thanks for letting us know of your experience - we're sorry to hear this didn't work for you!
 We encourage you to contact our customer service department, who might be able to provide you with a refund.It's not causing any sensitivities but not moisturising enough.
 I am using it as SPF only and need to put another layer of moisturiser on the base...slightly disappointed.Really good day cream.
 Hydrating and calming with no white cast left behind.
 Will purchase again.
 Has a nice faint cucumber like smell.Disappointed, highlighted wrinkles instead of disguising and I don't even have that many yet, it sinks into expression linesI found this to not be particularly moisturising for my dry skin.
 It has become dehydrated as a result of using this product.
 Really miss the Resist Anti Ageing Moituriser SPF 25.
 Please bring it back!